cproctor/qualitative-coding/docs/documentation.rst

 .. code-block:: console

-   % qc autocode interactive human.v2 --train-coders chris auto.v1
+   % qc autocode human.v2 --train-coders chris auto.v1

 For each iteration, ``qc`` displays the most uncertain line in context along with ranked candidate codes and confidence scores, then prompts for